 SOPHAS - MPH and Doctor of Public Health applicants:

 - All U.S. official transcripts must be sent to SOPHAS directly.

 - International transcripts must be evaluated by World Education Services (WES) with the "COURSE-BY-COURSE REPORT" Evaluation Package.
+In turn, the WES evaluation MUST be sent to SOPHAS directly.
 International transcripts will not be verified by SOPHAS.
 Please see www.wes.org/sophas for instructions.